-Locate the transmission oil filters (A, Figures 28 & 29) underneath the rear of the machine on the transmissions.
+1. Locate the transmission oil filters (A, Figure 29) underneath the rear of the machine on the transmissions.

-- 2. Remove the three 1/4" filter guard screws (C) and the filter guard (B). - Clean the area around the filter base and remove the filter - 4.
+- 2. Remove the three 1/4" filter guard screws (C) and the filter guard (B). - 3.
+Clean the area around the filter base and remove the filter. - 4.
 Apply a film of new oil to the gasket of the new replacement filter.
-After the oil has drained, thread the new filter onto the filter base until the gasket makes contact, then tighten 3/4 of a turn more. - 5.
-Reinstall the filter guard with the three 1/4" filter guard screws. - 6.
-Locate the port plug (D) on your transmission. - If your unit has hydraulic hoses that connect to the side of the transmission then the port is located on the top of the transmission.
-See Figure 28 for a reference to the port location. - If your unit has hydraulic hoses that connect to the top of the transmissions then the port is located on the side of the transmission.
-See Figure 29 for a reference to the port location. - 7.
-Using a hex bit swivel socket or a modified allen wrench remove the top port plug from the transmissions. - 8.
-Remove the transmission oil tank cap and fill with oil until oil appears at the bottom of the transmission's port (approximately 2 qts (1,89 L). - 9.
-Reinstall the port plug and tighten to 15 ft lbs (20,38 Nm). - 10.
+After the oil has drained, thread the new filter onto the filter base until the gasket makes contact, then tighten 3/4 of a turn more. - Reinstall the filter guard with the three 1/4" filter guard screws - 6.
+Using a hex bit swivel socket or a modified allen wrench remove the top port plug (D) from the transmissions. - 7.
+Remove the transmission expansion tank cap and fill with oil until oil appears at the bottom of the transmission's top port (approximately 2 qts (1,89 L). - 8.
+Reinstall the top port plug and tighten to 15 ft lbs (20,38 Nm). - 9.
 Continue to add oil to the transmission oil expansion tank until the oil level reaches the "FULL COLD" mark.
-Put the transmission oil tank cap back on and hand tighten. - 11.
-Repeat this process for the other side of the machine. - 12.
+Reinstall the transmission expansion tank cap. - 10.
+Repeat this process for the other side of the machine. - 11.
 Perform the Purging the Air from the Hydraulic System procedure.